Bachelor of Science in Apparel Design and Merchandising: Concentration in Design

 The Apparel Design and Merchandising program creates an educational and experiential foundation for diverse professional careers in the globally interdependent apparel industry.
 Students explore human behavior, social problems, and environmental concerns, interpreting influences and outcomes through apparel design and merchandising.
 Two concentrations are offered:

 Students will understand and apply knowledge about the roles and functions of various industry sectors in which textiles and sewn products are developed, produced, marketed, sold, and consumed, including design, construction, sourcing, manufacturing, marketing, and merchandising processes.
-A common core of classes enables students to develop a consumer and socially conscious approach to the textile and apparel industry and a basic knowledge of the field including career opportunities, terminology, and professional practices as applied to the industry.
+A common core of classes enables students to develop a consumer and socially conscious approach to the textile and apparel industry and basic knowledge of the field, including career opportunities, terminology, and professional practices as applied to the industry.

 The program offers all ADM majors the ability to work with an advisor to prepare a Graduation Plan, an outline of the course sequence.
 Students who wish credits earned at another institution to be accepted in lieu of courses offered for the major at SF State must obtain acceptance from their advisor and the department chair.